bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 As most Vim users will be aware, the `:substitute` command when prefixed with `%` is all that is required to substitute throughout the current file.
-The `\s` helper above will simply pre-populate the pattern field with either the word under the cursor or the current visual selection, one is then free to simply enter the replacement text.
+The `\s` helper will pre-populate the source field of the `:%substitute` command with either the word under the cursor or the current visual selection, one is then free to simply enter the target replacement text followed by `Enter` to perform the replacements.

+Note, if confirmation for each replacement is required than append `/c` to the end of the `:%substitute` command.

 Similar to the `\c` mapping above, the mnemonic behind `\s` is find-and-substitute, **s** for substitute.
 Please replace it with whatever key-sequence works best for you.

-Note, if confirmation for each replacement is required than append `/c` to the end of the `:%substitute` command.

-:bulb: Neovim provides a setting, `inccommand` to live preview the `:subtitute` command.
-If using Neovim I strongly recommend enabling that setting.
+:bulb: [Neovim](https://neovim.io) provides a setting, `inccommand`, to live preview the `:subtitute` command.
+If you use Neovim then I recommend this setting.

 ```viml
 if has("nvim")